apache/metron/metron-stellar/stellar-common/README.md

     * list - List of arguments.
     * predicate - The lambda expression to apply.
 This expression is assumed to take one argument and return a boolean.
   * Returns: The input list filtered by the predicate.

+### `FLOOR`
+  * Description: Returns the floor of a number.
+  * Input:
+    * number - The number to take the floor of
+  * Returns: The floor of the number passed in.

 ### `FORMAT`
   * Description: Returns a formatted string using the specified format string and arguments.
 Uses Java's string formatting conventions.